We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have are

 All our cockerels are categorised as large fowl and large fowl heavy.
 They will not be suitable for bantam sized hens to avoid a squashing event.

-Pictures of some of our available boys
+Examples of some of our Breeds in cockerel form

 All the boys we have are £15 each which reflects the amount of care and socialisation we have given to them as they grow.
 It also contributes to their feed and bedding costs.
 Selling the boys too cheaply also means that they could more likely become prey to those who might wish to do them harm or worst still use them for illegal fighting or baiting.